OliverCulleyDeLange/grvmkr/README.md

 - Undo / Redo?
 In case you delete something you didn't mean to
 - Record and trim sample into instrument

-### Unimplemented

-Some features from MangoDrum are still missing, i may or may not add them depending on whether anyone actually uses this tool and would find them useful.

-- ❌ ~~Metronome~~: Didn't seem that useful.
-Just create an instrument with a beep sound file and fill in some squares?

 ## Developing